vasilisp/lingograph/README.md

 - **Chain**: executes a sequence of steps in order
 - **Parallel**: runs multiple pipelines concurrently
-- **While**: repeats a pipeline while a store variable is true
+- **While**: repeats a pipeline while a predicate over the store holds true
-- **If**: conditionally executes one of two pipelines based on a store variable
+- **If**: conditionally executes one of two pipelines based on a predicate over the store

 ### Store